 Osaka people are known to be warm and loud, which I like.
 When I returned to Japan for travel after my stay in Kobe ended, Osaka really felt like home the moment I stepped out of the station gates, very different vibe compared to that of Tokyo.

-Other than food such as Takoyaki (Octopus Balls), Okonomiyaki (Japanese Pancake) and Kushikatsu (the fried version of Yakitori), like Tokyo, Osaka offers many shopping choices, such as Shinsaibashi(心斎橋)/ Namba(難波), Abeno Harukas / Tennoji(天王寺) & Umeda(梅田)/ Osaka area.
+Other than food such as Takoyaki (Octopus Balls), Okonomiyaki (Japanese Pancake) and Kushikatsu (Deep-fried skewered meat and vegetables), similar to Tokyo, Osaka offers many shopping choices, such as Shinsaibashi(心斎橋)/ Namba(難波), Abeno Harukas / Tennoji(天王寺) & Umeda(梅田)/ Osaka area.

 Notable attractions I visited over the 2 years include Universal Studios Japan, Osaka Aquarium, Osaka Castle, Instant Noodles Museum, Shinsekai and Tenjinbashi Suji.